wwu-webtech/ashlar/source/_patterns/02-molecules/statistic/statistic.html-vertical-with-icon.md

 ---
-title: Statistic - Styled horizontally with an icon in the header
+title: Statistic - Styled horizontally with an icon
 ---
 Often used for things other than statistics